American Outdoor Brands

-American Outdoor Brands, Inc., formerly known as Smith & Wesson Holding Corporation until 2016, is an American manufacturer of outdoor sports and recreation products, with a current 18 brands of outdoor equipment.
-Until 2020, it owned Smith & Wesson firearms, when American Outdoor Brands was spun out, partly due a changing political climate.
-Its headquarters is located in Columbia, Missouri.
+American Outdoor Brands, Inc. is an American manufacturer of products for both outdoor sports and recreation.
+The company’s portfolio consists of 18 different brands.
+Previously among them was Smith & Wesson until the firearm manufacturer was spun off in 2020.
+A changing political climate influenced this decision.
+Until 2016 the company was known as Smith & Wesson Holding Corporation, where it was renamed to American Outdoor Brands Corporation.
+Its headquarters are located in Columbia, Missouri.

 History

 On May 11, 2001, Saf-T-Hammer Corporation acquired Smith & Wesson Corporation from Tomkins plc for US$15 million.
 Saf-T-Hammer assumed US$30 million in debt, bringing the total purchase price to US$45 million.
 Saf-T-Hammer, a manufacturer of firearms locks and other safety products, purchased the company with the intention of incorporating its line of security products into all Smith & Wesson firearms in compliance with the 2000 agreement.
 On February 15, 2002, the name of the newly formed entity was changed to Smith & Wesson Holding Corporation.

 Smith & Wesson Holding Corporation announced in December 2014 that it was paying $130.5 million for Battenfeld Technologies, a Columbia, Missouri-based designer and distributor of hunting and shooting accessories.
 The company made the acquisition with the eventual intent to merge all its existing Smith & Wesson, M&P and Thompson Center Arms accessories into a single division.

 In August 2016, Smith & Wesson Holding Corporation bought Crimson Trace, a laser-sight manufacturer, for $95 million and Taylor Brands, a tool and knife maker, for $85 million.
 In November of that same year, the company bought UST Brands, a survival equipment maker, for $32.3 million.

 The company had diversified from firearms into sporting goods and outdoor gear, the rugged outdoors business being a larger market than firearms, in hopes of insulating Smith & Wesson from the stock price volatility caused by the unpredictability of the gun business.
 This culminated in the decision to change the company's name, and on November 7, 2016, Smith & Wesson Holding Corporation announced that it would change its name to American Outdoor Brands Corporation.
 The name change took effect on the first business day of 2017.
 The change occurred at a time when the firearms industry was receiving backlash over gun violence in America, and so was also seen as an attempt to disassociate itself from the negative repercussions surrounding the issue.